 A quick summary of the Twelve Factors are:

-By adhering to the guidelines provided by the Twelve Factors, you can create and run applications using a model that fits the Kubernetes execution environment.
-The Twelve Factors encourage developers to focus on their application's primary responsibility, consider the operating conditions and interfaces between components, and use inputs, outputs, and standard process management features to run predictably in Kubernetes.
+By adhering to the guidelines provided by the Twelve Factors, you can create and run applications well-suited to Kubernetes.
+The Twelve Factors encourage developers to focus on their application’s primary purpose, consider the operating conditions and interfaces between components, and use inputs, outputs, and standard process management features to run predictably in Kubernetes.

 The flexibility of container technology allows many different ways of encapsulating an application.
 However, some methods work better in a Kubernetes environment than others.

 Most best practices on containerizing your applications have to do with image building, where you define how your software will be set up and run from within a container.
-In general, keeping image sizes small and composable provides a number of benefits.
-Size-optimized images can reduce the time and resources required to start up a new container on a cluster by keeping footprint manageable and reusing existing layers between image updates, which Docker and other container frameworks are designed to do automatically.
+In general, keeping image sizes small and straightforward provides a number of benefits.
+Size-optimized images can reduce the time and resources required to start up a new container on a cluster by reusing existing layers between image updates, which Docker and other container frameworks are designed to do automatically.

 A good first step when creating container images is to do your best to separate your build steps from the final image that will be run in production.
-Building software generally requires extra tooling, takes additional time, and produces artifacts (e.g., cross-platform dependencies) that might be inconsistent from container to container or unnecessary to the final runtime environment depending on the environment.
+Compiling or bundling software generally requires extra tooling, takes additional time, and produces artifacts (e.g., cross-platform dependencies) that might be inconsistent from container to container or unnecessary to the final runtime environment.
 One way to cleanly separate the build process from the runtime environment is to use Docker multi-stage builds.
 Multi-stage build configurations allow you to specify one base image to use during your build process and define another to use at runtime.
 This makes it possible to build software using an image with all of the build tools installed and copy the resulting artifacts to a slim, streamlined image that will be used each time afterwards.

 With this type of functionality available, it is usually a good idea to build production images on top of a minimal parent image.
 If you wish to completely avoid the bloat found in “distro”-style parent layers like

-ubuntu:16.04 (which includes a rather complete Ubuntu 16.04 environment), you could build your images with
+ubuntu:20.04 (which includes a complete Ubuntu 20.04 server environment), you could build your images with

 scratch — Docker’s most minimal base image — as the parent.
 However, the

-scratch base layer doesn't provide access to many core tools and will often break assumptions about the environment that some software holds.
+scratch base layer doesn’t provide access to many core tools and will often break some baseline assumptions about a Linux environment.
 As an alternative, the Alpine Linux

-alpine image has gained popularity by being a solid, minimal base environment that provides a tiny, but fully featured Linux distribution.
+alpine image has become popular by being a solid, minimal base environment that provides a tiny, but fully featured Linux distribution.

 For interpreted languages like Python or Ruby, the paradigm shifts slightly since there is no compilation stage and the interpreter must be available to run the code in production.
 However, since slim images are still ideal, many language-specific, optimized images built on top of Alpine Linux are available on Docker Hub.
 The benefits of using a smaller image for interpreted languages are similar to those for compiled languages: Kubernetes will be able to quickly pull all of the necessary container images onto new nodes to begin doing meaningful work.

 While your applications must be containerized to run on a Kubernetes cluster, pods are the smallest unit of abstraction that Kubernetes can manage directly.
 A pod is a Kubernetes object composed of one or more closely coupled containers.
 Containers in a pod share a life cycle and are managed together as a single unit.
-For example, the containers are always scheduled on the same node, are started or stopped in unison, and share resources like filesystems and IP space.
+For example, the containers are always scheduled (deployed) on the same node (server), are started or stopped in unison, and share resources like filesystems and IP addressing.

 One way to determine an effective scope for your containers is to look for natural development boundaries.
 If your systems operate using a microservices architecture, well-designed containers are frequently built to represent discrete units of functionality that can often be used in a variety of contexts.
 This level of abstraction allows your team to release changes to container images and then deploy this new functionality to any environment where those images are used.
 Applications can be built by composing individual containers that each fulfill a given function but may not accomplish an entire process alone.

 In contrast to the above, pods are usually constructed by thinking about which parts of your system might benefit most from independent management.
 Since Kubernetes uses pods as its smallest user-facing abstraction, these are the most primitive units that the Kubernetes tools and API can directly interact with and control.
-You can start, stop, and restart pods, or use higher level objects built upon pods to introduce replication and life cycle management features.
-Kubernetes doesn't allow you to manage the containers within a pod independently, so you should not group containers together that might benefit from separate administration.
+You can start, stop, and restart pods, or use higher level objects built upon pods to introduce replication and lifecycle management features.
+Kubernetes doesn’t allow you to manage the containers within a pod independently, so you shouldn’t group containers together that might benefit from separate administration.

 Because many of Kubernetes’ features and abstractions deal with pods directly, it makes sense to bundle items that should scale together in a single pod and to separate those that should scale independently.
 For example, separating your web servers from your application servers in different pods allows you to scale each layer independently as needed.
 However, bundling a web server and a database adaptor into the same pod can make sense if the adaptor provides essential functionality that the web server needs to work properly.